yabellini/SitioAcademico/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher at INTA and I am dedicated to using data science applied to the agricultural sector.
+I am a researcher at INTA (National Institute of Agricultural Technology) and I am dedicated to apply data science to the agricultural sector.
 I work in an Experimental Agricultural Station, so my developments and solutions are related to the productive reality of the province of La Pampa, where I live with my husband and my two beautiful children.

 I enjoy teaching a lot, so I spend part of my time teaching courses and writing teaching material on my research topics.
 You can access these materials on this website.